makman568/algofun/pq/falcon_envelopes.md

 - No changes to block structure or ledger format
 - No heavy certificate machinery or aggregation
 - Reuses existing participation key infrastructure
-- Scales with current relay bandwidth (tens of GB/day, ≈4-10× today’s baseline but still trivial relative to 1 Gbps links)
+- Scales with current relay bandwidth (~4-6 Mbps, ≈6-9× today's baseline but still <1% of 1 Gbps links)
 - Provides full PQ message authentication
 - Minimal code changes to consensus implementation
 - Temporary cache only (~0.4-0.8 GB RAM)